FruitieX/nodeplayer/README.md

 - Maximum line length is 100, not 80
 - UNIX endlines (LF) are enforced

-Apart from unit tests, code is ran through jshint and jscs with above options.
+Apart from unit tests, code is ran through `jshint` and `jscs` with above options.
 Before submitting a pull request, make sure that your code passes the test suite.
 This can be checked with:

     npm test

+### Collaborators

+This repository follows the principles of [git-flow](http://nvie.com/posts/a-successful-git-branching-model/)

 ### Modules

-Modules are best developed by using `npm link` to install the module from another location. `npm link` can be used like so:
+Modules are best developed by using `npm link`.
+This allows nodeplayer to load the module directly from your module repository.
+This is only possible when running nodeplayer directly from the [nodeplayer repository](https://github.com/FruitieX/nodeplayer), so getting a clone is highly recommended. `npm link` can be used like so:

+- First make sure your module has a `package.json` file
-- In your module repository, run `sudo npm link`
+- In your module repository, run `npm link` ([here's](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md) how you can do this without sudo, *highly recommended*)
 - In the nodeplayer repository, link the module with `npm link nodeplayer-plugin-myplugin`
-- Now you can develop your module inside your own repository, and changes will take effect immediately when you run nodeplayer.
+- Now you can develop your module inside its own repository, any changes will take effect immediately when you run nodeplayer.

 #### Plugin modules